krishnaura45/Olympics_Data_Dive/README.md

-# Olympics Data Dive: Unveiling Performance Trends
+<h1 align="center">Olympics Data Dive: Unveiling Performance Trends</h1>

 ### INTRODUCTION
-- Olympics

-- It can lead to:

-  a)

-- This project aims to

-- Why Olympics?

-  a)

-### RELATED WORKS
+- The Olympics are a premier international sports event uniting athletes globally, with a rich history dating back to ancient Greece.
+- Data analytics plays a crucial role in understanding and enhancing athletes' performance, training methods, and overall outcomes.
+- This project employs Power BI for analyzing Olympic data, providing interactive visualization and advanced statistical modeling.
+- The project aims to analyze athlete and country performance across Olympic events, identifying trends and correlations to inform sports management and training strategies.

 ### OBJECTIVES

+- Explore historical performance trends.
+- Study data analytics using tools such as Power BI
+- Develop interactive dashboards for intuitive exploration.
+- Utilize Python for statistical analysis and modeling.![image]

 ### PROPOSED METHODOLOGY